tldraw/tldraw/apps/vscode/README.md

 ## License

-The code in this repository is available under the MIT license.

-The tldraw source code and its distributions are provided under the [tldraw license](https://github.com/tldraw/tldraw/blob/main/LICENSE.md).
+This project is not licensed.
+The tldraw SDK is provided under the [tldraw license](https://github.com/tldraw/tldraw/blob/main/LICENSE.md).

-You can use tldraw in commercial or non-commercial projects so long as you preserve the "Made with tldraw" watermark.
-To remove the watermark, purchase a [business license](https://tldraw.dev/#pricing).
-For more information, visit [tldraw.dev](https://tldraw.dev).

 ## Trademarks